Our Statement of Purpose

 Management and Staffing Structure

 Eastern Fostering Services is still at a relatively early stage of development as a small, local fostering agency.
-It is managed by two Directors, and employs an experienced Senior Supervising Social Worker, two supervising Social Workers and a Carer Support Manager.
+It is managed by two Directors, and employs an experienced Senior Supervising Social Worker, two supervising Social Workers, a Carer Support Manager and a Carer Development Manager.
 As the agency is still growing and developing services, we also use our professional networks in the locality, through an “associate” arrangement whereby we have established links with specialist services.
-For example, we commission a psychotherapist to offer our foster carers individual consultation on a monthly basis, we offer Storytelling sessions to our children, and we also have close links with counsellors, legal advisors and we can source other types of therapeutic input.
+For example, we commission a psychotherapist to offer our foster carers individual consultation on a regular basis.
+We also have close links with counsellors, legal advisors and we can source other types of therapeutic input.
 We have personally worked with all of these providers and know the quality and reliability of the services that they can offer.

 The Eastern Fostering Services Board is responsible for the on-going formation, review and action in the following areas: